Skip to main content

 6. Enter the Value for your global variable.

 7. Optional: Use the Apply To Fields menu to select one or more fields that you want Langflow to automatically apply your global variable to.
-For example, if you select OpenAI API Key, Langflow will automatically apply the variable to any OpenAI API Key field.
+For example, if you select OpenAI API Key, Langflow automatically applies the variable to any OpenAI API Key field.

 8. Click Save Variable.